NYUDataBootcamp/Book/pandas-intro.md

 ## First Look at DataFrames

-The entire `pandas` package is oriented around the idea of a `DataFrame`, so it is natural to begin our description of the package there.
-A `DataFrame` is similar to a sheet of data in excel (or to an `R` `dataframe` if you have programmed in `R` before).
+The entire pandas package is oriented around the idea of a DataFrame, so it is natural to begin our description of the package there.
+A DataFrame is similar to a sheet of data in excel (or to an R `data.frame` if you have programmed in R before).
 Let's create one so that we can see what it looks like (don't forget to run `import pandas as pd` first -- all of our examples will be based on you having previously done this).
-Let's create our first `DataFrame` by using data from a dictionary.
+Let's create our first DataFrame by using data from a dictionary.

 ```python
 # This dictionary is similar to one that we saw earlier in the class